 Regardless of how successful an imaging

 experiment is, there are always some artifacts.
 FIB-SEM imaging experiments take a few hours to a few days.
-A sample with gas or liquid contents reacts to electron and ion beams, which causes effects that are sometime undesirable.
-DigiM manages imaging artifacts in three ways,
+A sample with gas or liquid contents reacts to electron and ion beams, which can cause undesirable effects.

 - Artifacts are mitigated during imaging experiments, such as charging, re-deposition, and sample stability.

 - A suite of software algorithms has been developed to correct artifacts, such as curtaining, stage drifting and intensity variation.

 - Fundamental understandings of these artifacts are leveraged to design new experiments and study dynamic responses of such samples under electron and ion beam excitations.